GabrielSilvaSouza/youtube-converter-in-python/README.md

-# youtube-converter-in-python
+# Youtube to MP3

-An .exe to convert videos form youtube into .mp3 or .mp4
+A brief script with an interface to convert youtube videos into .mp3.